cjhnbls/pipelinedb-doc-cn/continuous-views.rst

 ----------

-We hope you enjoyed learning all about continuous view s.
+We hope you enjoyed learning all about continuous views.
 Next, you should probably check out how :ref:`streams` work.